 LOOOOOOOONG driving day.
 Luckily, Mac was feeling much better, so we were able to do 2-hour chunks and get some miles under us.

 We chose to use toll roads to speed up the trip- we only have 2 weeks for the holiday and chose not to waste it avoiding toll roads.
-(In France we use a tollpass, so when I get the bill I'll update this to include toll costs)
+We also drove past lots of beautiful cities in France that we need to come back and explore one day.

 Roads in France (and most of Europe) have several numbers/ names and it can get confusing.
 We took the N145, the A89 and then the A40.